 It can be seen that just under half of all proposals for change of use from office to residential, following the Prior Approval route, are within the Harrow and Wealdstone Opportunity Area.
 However, there are a few proposed schemes located in and around some of the other major, district and local centres in the borough, noticeably Pinner, Rayners Lane and Stanmore, as well as Belmont, Edgware, Kenton, Harrow Weald, North Harrow, South Harrow and Sudbury Hill (Figure 2).

-Figure 2: Prior Approvals for Change of Use from Office to Residential values whereas, those around Edgware, Northolt Road, South Harrow and Kenton can be attributed more to unsuitable or redundant office supply.
+values whereas, those around Edgware, Northolt Road, South Harrow and Kenton can be attributed more to unsuitable or redundant office supply.